 In October, 2019, Bishop Alan appointed a new Dean for us – Fr Anthony Nwan-Kwo SMMM – who is parish priest of Great Yarmouth, working with two other Nigerian priests in Yarmouth and Gorleston.
 The Dean is the Bishop’s representative in the Deanery and there are regular meetings of the clergy from all parishes to address shared concerns and develop appropriate initiatives.

-Our closest neighbours, in more ways than one, are of course St Edmund’s in Bungay, as it is also a Benedictine Parish.
+Our closest neighbours, in more ways than one, are of course St Edmund’s in Bungay, as it was also a Benedictine Parish.

 St Edmund’s also serves the community at Harleston, with Sunday Mass at 09:00 in the church of St Thomas More.

 Saturday Evening Vigil Mass

-One benefit we get from having St Edmund’s close by is that there is a Saturday Vigil Mass at 18:30.
+One benefit we get from having St Edmund’s close by is that there is a Saturday Vigil Mass at St Edmund’s at 18:30.